 Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
 Suppose the document is to be served under the Central Authority.
 In that case, the document must be written in, or translated into, the official language or one of the official languages of the Turks and Caicos Islands.

-The main benefits of the Hague Service Convention over letters rogatory are that it is faster (requests generally take two to four months rather than six months to one year), and it uses standardized forms which should be recognized by authorities in other states.
+The main benefits of the Hague Service Convention over letters rogatory are that it is faster (requests generally take two to four months rather than six months to one year) and uses standardized forms that authorities should recognize in other states.
 It is cheaper (in most cases).

 Alternate Methods of Service

 The Hague Convention provides various modes of process service of documents, such as by postal channel or by diplomatic/consular agents, judicial officers, officials, or other competent persons.
 These provisions are covered under Articles 8 to 10 and may or not be allowed by member countries as a valid mode of serving the documents in their territory.
 The method of serving the documents through the Central Agency (Article 5) is not optional but is binding on all the member countries.
 The services done by the Central Agency usually take a long time: 4 to 12 months.
 The convention relieves the litigants if they have not received a certificate of service or delivery from the Central Agency even after waiting for six months.
 In such cases, the Court may give its judgment if it considers that a reasonable time has elapsed.
 Also, the court may issue a provisional order or protective measure in case of urgency, even before the six-month waiting period.

 Service by mail is possible only in states that have not objected to that method under Article 10(a) of the convention and if the jurisdiction where the court case takes place allows it under its applicable law.